1599 Quarto Illustrated and Pirated Geneva Bible

 Description

+The composite general title page (1599) in 20th century facsimile.
 Text in two column Roman font containing Tomson’s New Testament and Junius’ Revelation.
-The entirety of the text is surrounded by black rules.
 Complete set of Geneva illustrations and maps.
 Title to the Second Part (n.d.) with decorated headpiece.
 Issued without Apocrypha.
-The New Testament title page (1599) with woodcut border comprising twenty-four small compartments showing the tents of the twelve tribes as well as the figures of the twelve apostles.
+New Testament title page (1599) with woodcut border comprising twenty-four small compartments showing the tents of the twelve tribes as well as the figures of the twelve apostles.
 Title is enclosed within a heart-shaped frame.
-Concludes with a dated colophon (1599).
-Bound with The Psalms of David (1655) with printed in Edinburgh with architectural border.
+Concludes with a dated colophon (1599) at the end of the two Tables.
 Woodcut first chapter initials and decorated head- and tailpieces throughout.
 This copy was likely printed in the 1630s in Amsterdam.

 Collation